 To guide you in choosing the right type of presentation, please see the following descriptions:

-In keeping with the theme of the conference, up to two presentations will occur during a 50 minute session.
-For example, the presenter/s will have 15 minutes (if there are two presentations during the session or 30 minutes (if there is a single presentation during the session) to introduce and share the topic with the audience.
+The presenter/s will have 40-45 minutes to introduce and share the topic with the audience.
 In the time remaining, the audience may ask questions and assessment of the presentation will occur.

 Roundtable Discussion/Panel (50 minutes)

-Roundtables are 50-minute oral presentations/discussions with attendees around a table.
-These presentations typically include 15 minutes of presentation, followed by 30 minutes of discussion and feedback.
+Roundtables are 50-minute oral presentations/discussions.
 Roundtable presenters should bring targeted questions to pose to others at the table in order to learn from and with those attending.
 Roundtables are an ideal format for networking and in-depth discussion on a particular topic.

 Keep in mind the criteria (see table below) that the selection committee is considering.